c089/workshop-js-eurotestconf-2017/README.md

 Requirements: Knowledge of basic ES5 and browser APIs

-In `counter.js` you find a tiny web application: It only shows a counter and offers a single button to increment that counter.
+In `counter.js` you find a tiny web application: It only shows a counter with buttons to increment and decrement it.
 Before the counter is updated, the new value should be persisted to a server, and only of that suceeds should the counter be updated.
-It is covered by tests in `counter.test.js`, but the implementation is (intentionally) quite a mess already, so we need to refactor.
+It is covered by tests in `counter.test.js`, but the implementation is (intentionally) quite a mess already so we need to refactor before adding new features.

 ### Example refactorings